Types of Lead Acid Batteries (PbSO4)

 When the battery has recharged to the Absorption voltage set-point, constant-voltage regulation is used to maintain battery voltage at the Absorption set-point.
 This prevents heating and excessive battery gassing.
-The battery is allowed to come to full state of charge at the Absorption voltage set-point.
+The battery is allowed to come to a full state of charge at the Absorption voltage set-point.
 The green SOC LED will blink once per second during Absorption charging.

-The battery must remain in the Absorption charging stage for a cumulative 120 – 150 minutes, depending on battery type, before transition to the Float stage will occur.
+The battery must remain in the Absorption charging stage for a cumulative 120 – 150 minutes, depending on battery type, before the transition to the Float stage will occur.
 However, Absorption time will be extended by 30 minutes if the battery discharges below 50 Volts the previous night.